krishnaanaril/krishnamohan.dev/mdblog/understanding-google-outages.md

 ---
 title: Understanding Google Outages on December 14, 2020
-description: An overview of two major outages happend on 14th December, 2020.
+description: An overview of two major outages happened on 14th December, 2020.
 This is not an authoritative analysis but can be considered as notes regarding the aforesaid incidents.
 published: true
 date: 2021-01-06
 category: tech